-Whether you’re planning a trip to Alaska during summer or winter, I’m going to tell you how to see Portage Glacier!
+Whether you’re planning a trip to Alaska during summer or winter, I’m going to tell you how to see Portage Glacier in Portage, Alaska!

 Portage Glacier is one of many glaciers on Alaska’s Kenai Peninsula.
-It’s located 50 miles south of Anchorage and it ranks as one of the easiest glacier hikes near Anchorage.
+It’s located 50 miles south of Anchorage and it’s one of the easiest glacier hikes near Anchorage.

 But there are still many ways to see the glacier and get up close to it!
 Depending on the time of year, you can hop on a boat cruise on Portage Lake, or hike nearby trails.

 - How Do You Get to Portage Glacier?

 By car – If you have your own car, you can drive to Portage Glacier in less than an hour and a half.
 The Begich Boggs Visitor Center at Portage Lake is 55 miles south of Anchorage and Portage Pass Trail in Whittier is 60 miles south of Anchorage.
 This is the best and cheapest option.

 By train – The Alaska Railroad offers service from Anchorage to Portage and Whittier on the Glacier Discovery Train.
 Service runs late May to mid-September.
 Fares start at $89 one-way, per adult.

 By shuttle bus – Another option throughout the summer is to hop on a shuttle bus for a self-guided tour.
 This is a great option for independent travelers.
 Round-trip transportation from Anchorage to Portage is $89 per person with Turnagain Arm Shuttle.

 There are only a few ways to see Portage Glacier during the summer, due to the fact that Portage Lake is open water during this time.
 You can get up close to the glacier by taking a boat across Portage Lake, or paddling across in a kayak.
 But if you just want to get a glimpse, you can see the glacier when you hike Portage Pass Trail in Whittier.